 Green beans are also referred to as “snap beans” because of the noise they make when you're snapping the ends off the beans.

-Don't be fooled though, not all green beans are string beans and only certain varieties will have the string that's necessary to remove before preserving or eating.
+Don’t be fooled, though.
+Not all green beans are string beans, and only certain varieties have the string that must be removed before preserving or eating.

 Trust me when I say you need to remove it!
 No one likes a piece of floss-like material in their mouth while enjoying dinner!